riclin-au/YAAW-Yet-Another-ArgyllCMS-Wrapper-Workflow/README.md

 **2. Target generation and printing**

 Instrument-specific patch-layout tables provide practical paper-size and patch-count choices.
-The ColorMunki layouts are author-tested; i1 and i1Pro3+ entries are based on printtarg output and may require confirmation with the physical instrument.
+The ColorMunki layouts are author-tested; other entries are based on printtarg output and may require confirmation with the physical instrument.
 Instrument, patch count, and paper size remain manually editable, so custom combinations are not blocked.

 YAAW supports multi-page targets and deliberately allows larger nominal targets to be printed at a reduced physical size.
 A3 targets may be condensed onto A4, and rotated A2R targets may be printed onto A3.
 This permits substantially higher patch densities while retaining reliable strip reading when a suitable guide is used.

 For the ColorMunki, proven examples include 460 patches on one A4 sheet and 960 patches on one A3 sheet.
 Standard lower-density Argyll layouts remain available, and further condensation may be explored with printtarg's -a option through Additional Arguments.